AndrewSchaff/IP-Camera-Controller/README.md

 # IP Camera Controller
 A program that can be used to interface with a Kaicong IP Camera, allowing the user to watch the feed, operate the camera, and check for motion.
-I wrote this program to enable me to watch for deliveries from the comfort of my bed.
-As such, it is equipped with a number of features of questionable necessity.
+I wrote this program to enable me to watch for deliveries from the comfort of another room.
+As such, it is equipped with a number of features of questionable necessity but undeniable 'fun-ness'.

 ## Quick Start
 ### How to use this program